Bagged Frozen Boneless Chicken Breasts

 • I add as much flavor as possible to the breasts, marinades and rubs are going to be your friends here.

-I find when I trim, not only do I get many more, reasonably sized servings, I also have a product that cooks at all about the same time!
+I find when I trim, not only do I get many more, reasonably sized servings, but I also have a product that cooks at all about the same time!
 Win, win!
+I always plan to use all those bits and pieces in another recipe, usually a stir fry.
+If there are enough small pieces to make a meal, an easy option is to freeze.

-The 48 ounce bag I bought, below, had five pieces of chicken and a few scrappy parts.
-By trimming, I ended up with 8 decent sized breast pieces, each about five to six ounces and enough chicken for a stir fry.
-Instead of one meal with a few left overs, that’s three meals!
+The 48-ounce bag I bought, below, had five pieces of chicken and a few scrappy parts.
+By trimming, I ended up with 8 decent-sized breast pieces, each about five to six ounces, and enough chicken for a stir fry.
+Instead of one meal with a few leftovers, that’s three meals for my family (plus a few leftovers.)

 This slideshow requires JavaScript.